openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Content package** - A file comprising resources and related metadata.

-**Contribute** - To add an item to the EQUELLA Digital Repository, via a contribution wizard.
+**Contribute** - To add an item to the openEQUELLA Digital Repository, via a contribution wizard.
 The contributor must enter information (metadata) describing the item during contribution.

 **Contribution wizard** -
 Sequence of pages used to gather information (metadata) about, and manage the rights associated with, contributed items.

-**Contributor** -  User who adds (contributes) an item to the EQUELLA Digital Repository.
+**Contributor** -  User who adds (contributes) an item to the openEQUELLA Digital Repository.

 **Control editor** -  Pane located on the right-hand side of the Collection Definition Editor—Wizard page and the Power Search Editor—Wizard page that displays the details of the control currently selected in the hierarchy pane.